 Consultant: Jensen, eh.
 That’s a most unusual name.
 How did you come by it?

-Father: Well, yer see guv, we like cars, and a Jensen’s a fantastic machine, and it seemed like a good name to me and the missus.
+Father: Well, yer see guv, the missus and me we like cars, and a Jensen’s a fantastic machine, so that’s what we called im.

 Consultant: Oh, I see.
 That’s rather good.
 Pause.
-I must say, it’s as well you don’t like Fords.
-Haw, haw, haw!
+I must say, it’s as well you don’t like Rovers.
+Haw, haw, haw.

 Pingback: Jensen | Rambling Rector